 Lead Scientist provides background for the day’s research activities

-The Insect-Microbiome Bioprospecting Training course is designed to train teachers to run a bioprospecting research lab in their high school.
+The Insect-Microbiome Antibiotic Bioprospecting training course is designed to train teachers to run a bioprospecting research lab in their high school.
 Teachers, and later their students, will learn how to discover novel antibiotic candidates.

-SOC support teachers/high schools who wish to establish a bioprospecting lab in their school with promotional lab equipment pricing, a repository for promising isolate storage, further isolate testing through SOC research partners, and shared intellectual property management.
+SOC supports teachers/high schools that establish an SOC Insect-Microbiome Antibiotic Bioprospecting Lab in their school with SOC certification in this specialty as well as promotional lab equipment pricing, a repository for promising microbial isolate storage, the potential for further microbial isolate testing through SOC research partners, and shared intellectual property management.

 (100+ pages of guidance)

 Historically, bioprospecting efforts have focused on isolating antimicrobials from soil samples with a success rate on the order of 1 in 100,000.
 This training, however, focusses on learning how to isolate antimicrobial candidates that live symbiotically on and within insects.
 Research scientists are finding that bioprospecting using insect-derived samples has a much higher likelihood for success - 100 to 1000 times more likely!

 In this course, teachers will learn how to:

 establish isolate morphologies and other bioassay-determined characteristics

 co-culture isolates for antimicrobial inhibition against antagonists

 use polymerase chain reaction (PCR) and electrophoresis to amplify and separate isolated genetic material by gene length